jasonlaubb/EssentialAC/README.md

 - DimensionLock: lock the dimensions as you want
 - WorldBorder: Lagged Back the player that out of the world border
 # Warning
-This Anti Cheat are using
+This Anti Cheat are using GNU Affero General Public License v3.0 Attention not to against this license without jasonlaubb allowed I will sue the people who against the license